What is a deductable?

 A portion of employer contributions are credited or "deposited" in your personal account for each hour you work in covered employment.
 Monthly deductions or "withdrawals" will be made for your insurance coverage after the general eligibility requirements are met and you remain available for covered employment.
 The difference between these deposits and the withdrawals will be your personal account balance and may be used for additional reimbursements.
 Under no circumstances can this balance be less than $0.

 When do I become eligible for reimbursements from my personal account?

-To be eligible for reimbursements the balance in your account must exceed 8-months insurance premium, required for family coverage.
-Currently (June 1, 2009 through May 31, 2010) this is $9,328.00.
+To be eligible for reimbursements the balance in your account must exceed 8-months insurance premium required for family coverage, which is currently $11,286.00.
 Under no circumstances can you withdraw funds if your personal account balance would then be less than this minimum balance.
 Claims may only be submitted it they total at least $200.
 You may add several bills together in order to reach $200.
-Total reimbursements may not exceed $10,000 per plan year July 1st to June 30th.
+Total reimbursements may not exceed $15,000 per plan year (July 1st - June 30th).
 Claims submitted for reimbursement must be made within twelve months from the date the expense was paid.

 What if my reimbursable expenses do not exceed $200?

 In the months of March and November covered bills may be submitted for any amount as long as the other previously mentioned requirements are met (see section "How is my welfare fund or personal account balance calculated?").

 How do I withdraw money from my personal account?